drug-design/course/docs/chapters/structure-based-design.md

 ### Steps in Structure-Based Drug Design

-The steps used in structure-based drug design for designing new lead compounds are illustrated in the following diagram.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/steps-structure-based-drug-design-56cbee4b'><i class='fa fa-play' aria-hidden='true'></i></button>The steps used in structure-based drug design for designing new lead compounds are illustrated in the following diagram.

 ![](https://media.drugdesign.org/course/structure-based-design/1_2_0_1.png){: loading=lazy }
 ### Small Changes Can Produce Huge Effects

-When structural changes are made that modify the energy of interaction of a ligand with its receptor, one can observe a large change in the biological properties.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-based-design/small-changes-can-produce-huge-effects-90bacd6e'><i class='fa fa-play' aria-hidden='true'></i></button>When structural changes are made that modify the energy of interaction of a ligand with its receptor, one can observe a large change in the biological properties.
 For example the SB203580 molecule has a Ki of 100 nM on the protein kinase p38.
 However the molecule looses its activity if residue Thr-106 is mutated by Met-106.
 The same molecule is entirely inactive on the kinase ERK2, however if the residue Glu-105 of the protein is mutated by Thr-105, the Ki of the molecule becomes 13 nM.
 The following pages will provide a 3D interpretation of these observations.
 *[ligand]: In Biochemistry: substance that binds to a biological receptor.
 In Chemistry: an atom or group of atoms.